daisubc/ADCHEM2024/index.md

 Main topics for the symposium include, but are not limited to, the following:

-- Batch Processes
+- Manufacturing Processes
 - Model-based Control
 - Big Data Analytics and Monitoring
 - Modeling and Identification
-- Energy Processes
+- Energy and Sustainability
 - Scheduling and Optimization
 - Industrial Applications